-Only learning the value of something after it has been lost.
 For one participant, in response to the slow minor key music, the experience recalled was of learning that sometimes you only realise the value of something when it is gone and you no longer have it.
-In the participant’s words: “It teach me… like when you’ve got something you don’t what it is, how it is important for you… and then when you just take it away from you… You just realise that OK this things is, was important” [E].
+In the participant’s words: “It teach me… like when you’ve got something you don’t what it is, how it is important for you… and then when you just take it away from you… You just realise that OK this things is, was important” [3A].

-Struggling to replicate a feeling of motivation.
-For another participant, in response to slow, minor key music, the experience triggered was of gaining a strong feeling of control after managing to direct “a big force” of motivation and dedication in order to succeed.
-However, this had led to a feeling of regret as the participant struggled to replicate the strong feeling from this success: “it’s interesting because that period of time is not like, like crazy and exciting and play all the time… on the other hand it’s, I feel that drive inside my body… But I use them and I manage them and when you use a big force and you supress it and control it… It’s It’s a it’s a quiet and peaceful but but strong feeling yeh…… It actually erm, brings me problem afterwards because it’s so, it’s so strong that I want it, I want it back but it just won’t come back, because the feeling of changing everything slowly and come like myself really dedicated, it’s good, it’s even addictive but it doesn’t come easily” [E].

-Learning the need to sacrifice for success.
-One lesson recalled in response to the music, was that of the need to sacrifice or relinquish something sometimes in order to be successful.
-Here one participant spoke of learning the need to lose something to gain success:, “if you want to get success you must feel lonely, experience, you must experience lonely… if you want to get something you must leave some [I – Leave something]… Lose something… That make sense?”
-[J].
-Another participant spoke of how this sacrifice was often made by the individual but done for others.
-This participant narrated a reluctant choice to go to a military school, against the participant’s personal will but with the knowledge it would benefit the entire family in the long term, concluding that , “sometimes the thing you want to do and you know is necessary and is important but it’s not good for yourself It’s for someone else” [F].
+One value lesson recalled in response to the music, was that of sacrifice - to relinquish something sometimes in order to be successful.
+Here one Chinese participant spoke of learning loss and sacrifice to gain success: “if you want to get success you must feel lonely, experience, you must experience lonely… if you want to get something you must leave some [I – Leave something]… Lose something… That make sense?”
+[5B].
+Another participant spoke of how this sacrifice was often made by the individual but enacted for others.
+This participant narrated a reluctant choice to go to a military school, against the participant’s personal will but with the knowledge it would benefit the entire family in the long term, concluding that , “sometimes the thing you want to do and you know is necessary and is important but it’s not good for yourself It’s for someone else” [3B].

-Listening to a slow piece of reflective solo piano music evoked the importance of learning about unrequited love.
-Here one participant stressed the importance of this lesson, and of how the music sounded romantic and melancholic, and that this in turn meant the participant was inevitably drawn to thinking about learning the importance of unrequited love: “Probably most people find this the most romantic melancholic… It’s like can’t help but thinking about some unrequited love… it’s just the simple lesson of learning that sometimes things don’t work out the way that you thought they would or… Not necessarily everyone’s interested who you think would be interested or could be interested… and it’s actually one of the most useful lessons that you learn from your beautiful neighbours at the door sometimes” [I].